-There are several different programmes available for managing references.
-These programmes enable you to retrieve reference from different databases and collate them in pdf format.
-You can also for example, create citations and literature lists in your documents, allowing you to keep better track of your references.
-Below are two reference management programmes we recommend.
+There are several programs available to help you manage references.
+These programs enable you to retrieve references from different databases and collate them in pdf format.
+You can also create citations and literature lists in your documents, allowing you to keep better track of your references.
+We recommend two programs for reference management: Zotero for students and EndNote for researchers and students who aim to become researchers.

 Contact the library at email@example.com if you need help with EndNote or Zotero.